RavidEf/react-guest-list-ravid/README.md

 # React Guest List project

+## Create a variable to hold guests

+[ ] Create an empty Array of Objects

 ## Creation of users

 - Create two text input fields
 - When a user clicks enter a new user should be created
 - create a state for attending and set the default to false
 - when creating new users/guests, return a div that contains data-test-id="guest"
+- create checkbox input

 ## Deletion of users